techmyth/techmyth.github.io/content/about.en.md

 draft: false
 ---

-I am a it consultant who works for Zen PR Solutions.
-My primary interest is in infrastructure implementation and management, software development with focus on automation, devops and networking.
+I am an `Infrastructure & Technology` consultant who works for Zen PR Solutions.
+My primary interest is in infrastructure implementation and management, software development with focus on automation, DevOps and networking.
 I am also involved in security and open source contribution aspects of the projects and products I co-maintain.

 My internet nick is typically `rebelinux`, that's re-vel-linus.